Easthampstead Park: Architecture

 Easthampstead Park is listed by the Department for the Environment as "a building of historic and architectural interest, in Jacobean style with curved gables, pierced stone parapet and stone frontispiece of naive classicism".
 It was erected in 1864.
 The pitched roof and the cupolas above the towers were lost sometime between 1936 and present, perhaps following the 1949 fire.

 History

 Royal lodge

 In the Middle Ages, Easthampstead was a part of Windsor Forest, and was reserved for royal hunting.
 King Edward III had a hunting lodge at Easthampstead, an easy ride from Windsor, which he had built in 1350.

 Henry VII and his son Arthur, Prince of Wales arranged the latter's marriage to Catherine of Aragon at the lodge, and later rode out from here for their first meeting with the princess on Finchampstead Ridges.
 After the death of his brother in 1502, Henry VIII married Catherine as his first wife, and years later, she spent a miserable few years at Easthampstead Park, awaiting news of her husband's attempt to divorce her when his attentions turned to Anne Boleyn.

-Sir John Mason (1503-1566) became Keeper of Easthampstead Park in 1548 and King James I enlarged and improved the estate, which was well stocked with deer.
+Sir John Mason (1503-1566) became Keeper of Easthampstead Park in 1548.
+Richard Coningsby was keeper in 1594.
+King James I enlarged and improved the estate, which was well stocked with deer.